steliosot/docs/docs/2_team_hierarchy.md

 ### <a href="https://linkedin.com/in/abhis23" target="_blank"> Abhi Setia</a> `Operations advisor`

-Abhi brings seven years of expertise in early to growth-stage technology companies, serving as our essential advisor for strategic planning and product-market fit.
+Abhi brings seven years of expertise in early to growth-stage technology companies, serving as our operations and strategic planning leader for product-market fit.
 His seasoned background in operations positions him as a pivotal figure in guiding our direction and strategy.
 He already raised $4M in his previous projects.

 ???
 Quote end "Short CV"
     He began his career with ~ 2 years in tech investments (capital, debt)